translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

-This command will add RQ job to go through all units recalculating quality checks.
+This command will add a background job to go through all units and to recalculate quality checks.

-``calculate_checks`` job will flush existing caches and update the quality checks cache.
+The ``calculate_checks`` job will flush existing caches and update the quality checks cache.

 It's necessary to run this command after upgrading Pootle if new quality checks are added.

-The task is executed as a background job.
 The time it takes to complete the whole process will vary depending on the amount of units you have in the database.
 If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are on its way.

-To only recalculate date_format quality checks, run:
+To only recalculate the ``date_format`` quality checks, run:

 .. code-block:: bash